 Reduce, Reuse, Recycle and More: Managing Solid Waste is a Matter of Hierarchy

-Regardless of the situation, a waste audit and waste reduction work-plan will focus on client engagement, involvement and overall buy-in.
+Regardless of the situation, a waste reduction work-plan will focus on client engagement, involvement and overall buy-in.

 By Kelly Mason